aheber/tree-sitter-sfapex/README.md

 # tree-sitter-sfapex

 Salesforce grammars for [tree-sitter](https://github.com/tree-sitter/tree-sitter); includes Apex, SOQL, and SOSL languages.
+Also includes parser for the Salesforce Log files (sflog).

 Try it out using our [playground](https://aheber.github.io/tree-sitter-sfapex/playground/)